Challenging TB Worldwide

 Challenge TB is a cost-effective and efficient mechanism with a particular emphasis on reaching out to vulnerable communities.
 It assists countries to move towards universal access through a patient-centered approach that identifies and addresses the needs of all patients including women and children.

-Challenge TB is implemented by a unique coalition of nine international organizations in TB control
+Challenge TB was implemented by a unique coalition of nine international organizations in TB control

 Led and managed by:

-Challenge TB currently works in 22 countries in Eastern Europe, Central Asia, East Asia and Africa:
+Challenge TB worked in 24 countries in Eastern Europe, Central Asia, East Asia, and Africa:

-Botswana, DR Congo, East Africa Region, Ethiopia, Malawi, Mozambique, Namibia, Nigeria, South Sudan, Tanzania and Zimbabwe
+Botswana, DR Congo, East Africa Region, Ethiopia, Malawi, Mozambique, Namibia, Nigeria, South Sudan, Tanzania, Zambia, and Zimbabwe